guzhibin23/HOPER/README.md

-The code for NeurIPS 2025 work Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization
+This repository provides the official implementation of the NeurIPS 2025 paper Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization.
+The method leverages hypergraph-enhanced contrastive learning and Hyper-Laplacian regularization to capture high-order relationships, improving multi-view representation learning and clustering performance.

-@article{hoper2026,
+If you find this code useful, please cite:

+@inproceedings{gu2025hypergraphenhanced,
-  title={Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization}, author={Zhibin Gu and Weili Wang}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025},
+  title={Hypergraph-Enhanced Contrastive Learning for Multi-View Clustering with Hyper-Laplacian Regularization}, author={Zhibin Gu and Weili Wang}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025}
 }